sandboxLingoport/sandbox/README.md

    * $ git push origin working

 Within a couple of minutes, the Lingoport Sandbox [Dashboard](http://sandbox.lingoport.com/dashboard/index?id=Lingoport.Sandbox%3Ascan) will update to include a scan of your changes.

 Updates you make to English resource files will be automatically translated within 8 hours.
+You can see the translation status in the dashboard [here](http://sandbox.lingoport.com/dashboard/index?id=Lingoport.Sandbox:scan&did=6)

 ## Notes